python/cpython/Doc/library/typing.rst

 .. data:: TypeGuard

-   Special typing construct for marking user-defined type guard functions.
+   Special typing construct for marking user-defined type predicate functions.

-   Type guard functions are user-defined functions that return whether their argument is an instance of a particular type.
+   Type predicate functions are user-defined functions that return whether their argument is an instance of a particular type.
    ``TypeGuard`` works similarly to :data:`TypeIs`, but has subtly different effects on type checking behavior.